Not all taxis are the same and neither are all taxi insurance policies.

 As with other types of vehicle insurance, you can be covered third party only, third party fire and theft, or fully comprehensive.

-With public hire insurance, you can pick up customers from the street and be ‘hailed’ – think London black cabs and purpose-built taxi vehicles.
+If you can pick up customers from the street (think London black cabs and purpose-built taxi vehicles) you’ll need public hire insurance.

-Private hire insurance only covers pre-arranged appointments from a selected pick up point, such as minicab drivers or airport pickup companies.
+That’s because private hire insurance only covers pre-arranged appointments from a selected pick up point, like minicab drivers or airport pickup companies.

 It’s worth checking whether you could find cheaper or more suitable cover separately for extras, rather than simply ‘bundling’ them with your vehicle cover.